Sharing on Eagle Using Globus

 Only the PI has the ability to create a guest collection.
 The Access Manager, along with the PI, has permissions to share it with collaborators (R-only or R-W permissions as needed).

 9. I am the project PI.
-Why do I see a "Permission Denied" error when I try to CREATE a shared collection?
+Why do I see a "Permission Denied" error when I try to CREATE a guest collection?

-If you are a PI and you see this error, it could mean that a sharing policy might not have been created by ALCF.
-Please contact support@alcf.anl.gov for assistance.
+If you are a PI and you see this error, it could mean that a sharing policy for the project is missing.
+Please contact [email protected] so they can set one up.

-10. If a PI added someone as a project proxy on the POSIX-side, is it safe to assume that the Proxy can create guest collections?
+10. If a PI added a member as a project proxy on the POSIX-side, is it safe to assume that the Proxy can create guest collections?

 No, project proxies cannot create guest collections, only the PI can.

 12. What happens when the PI of a project changes?
-What happens to the shared collection endpoint?
+What happens to the guest collection endpoint?

-The new PI will need to create new shared collections and share it with collaborators again.
+The new PI will need to create new guest collections and share it with collaborators again.
+Guest collections are tied to a PI's account and cannot be transferred.

-13. I notice that I am the owner of all the files that were transferred by external collaborators using the guest collection.
+13. I noticed that I am the owner of all the files that were transferred by external collaborators using the guest collection.
 Why is that?

 14. What happens to the guest collections when the PI's account goes inactive?

-The collections will also become inactive until the PI's account is re-activated.
+The collections goes inactive and will remain in that state until the PI's account is re-activated.

-15. How long does it take for the endpoint to become accessible to collaborators after PI's account is activated?
+15. How long does it take for the endpoint to become accessible to collaborators after a PI's account is re-activated?

 Right away.
 The page needs to be refreshed and sometimes you may have to log out and log back in.